Get

 12. Use Fancier Feeding/Litter Stations

-While this is by far the most expensive option on our list, it also is one of the easiest.
+While this is by far the most expensive option on our list, it is also one of the easiest.
 Certain feeding and litter stations allow you to tie these pet necessities right into the existing décor in your home.
-Often these more intricate setups will enable you to double up the space into tables, benches, and more, and they look great!
+Often, these more intricate setups will enable you to double up the space into tables, benches, and more, and they look great!

 Pros